red-and-black/elemental/README.rst

 Common use-cases missing from Selenium are built into Elemental. *Get an input by its label or placeholder*?
 Can do. *Get a button by its text or type?* Sure.
-*Get the fourth element in a list?* No problem.
+*Get an element's parent?* Yep. *Get the fourth element in a list?* No problem.

 **Automatic waiting**